 After torrential rains triggered landslides and massive flooding in Burundi, washing away houses, roads, crops and water access points, the Mercury Fund rushed $100,000 to expedite emergency response efforts.
-The immediate, flexible support will help reach vulnerable children and families with the vital assistance they need to recover from the devastating floods.
+The immediate, flexible support helped reach vulnerable children and families with the vital assistance they needed to recover from the devastating floods.

 Donating to the UNICEF USA Mercury Fund allows UNICEF to continue to respond rapidly to emergencies and to ensure that disaster preparedness is embedded in all development activities.
 This investment will not only help UNICEF save time and money in the event of an emergency, but will also build the resiliency of vulnerable populations before a crisis occurs.